nasa/delta/delta/config/README.md

 These options are used in the `delta train` command.

  * `network`: The nueral network to train.
 See the next section for details.
- * `chunk_stride`: When collecting training samples, skip every `n` pixels between adjacent blocks.
+ * `stride`: When collecting training samples, skip every `n` pixels between adjacent blocks.
 Keep the default of 1 to use all available training data.
  * `batch_size`: The number of chunks to train on in a group.
 May affect convergence speed.
 Larger batches allow higher training data throughput, but may encounter memory limitations.